SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

   ![](./images/ClassDiagramOfSimplePlugin.PNG)

 ## This lab will be laid out as follows
-- Creating a sample plugin on Intel Unite®
+- Creating a sample plugin on Intel Unite® software
     - Declare plugin attributes
     - Initialize the plugin
     - Load the Plugin